 For more information visit the Drummuster website.

-As of 1 July 2019, e-waste materials that no longer work or are used will be banned from being placed in rubbish bins and landfills throughout Victoria.
+As of 1 July 2019, e-waste products are banned from being placed in rubbish bins and landfills throughout Victoria.

-After this date all e-waste - which refers to any item with a plug, battery or cord that is no longer working or wanted - needs to be collected at drop-off points throughout the State.
+After this date all e-waste, which refers to any item with a plug, battery or cord that is no longer working or wanted needs to be dropped off at e-waste drop off locations.

 What is e-waste?